-The Scout Elves aren’t only Christmas experts, they’re holiday gurus who can take any celebration to the next level.
-If your little ones are missing their Scout Elf, you can invite them to visit for a birthday, holiday or other special event.
+Scout Elves aren’t only Christmas experts; they’re holiday gurus who can take any celebration to the next level.
+If your little ones are missing their elf, invite them to visit for a birthday, holiday or other special event.
 Sometimes, the elves are so busy at the North Pole they can’t visit no matter how badly they’d like to.
-However, if an invitation makes it to Santa's desk, he may grant your elf special permission to join your celebration.
-Keep reading for elf ideas for holidays, including Valentine's Day, Halloween and more.
+However, if an invitation makes it to Santa’s desk, he may grant special permission for your Scout Elf to join the celebration.
+Encourage kids to fill in a Special Visit Request Form to ask if their elf can return.
+Keep reading for additional elf ideas for holidays, including Valentine’s Day, Halloween and more.

 New Year’s Eve

 Arrival Idea: Christmas may be over, but your Scout Elf isn’t quite ready to say goodbye.
 They might pop in just in time to count down to the new year with noisemakers in tow and leave when the clock strikes midnight.
 3…2…1…Happy New Year!